2018 GUEST SPEAKERS

 After being in the hospital and a rehab facility for months, I was finally able to go home.
 However, I struggled with my limitations for many years, only leaving my wheelchair for transfers and for occasional physical therapy sessions.
 I had to have several revision surgeries throughout this time, which only left me sinking deeper into a dark hole.
-I was feeling terrible about myself when my social worker from Hanger Clinic told me about a bootcamp offered through them.
-I had been a Hanger Clinic patient since 2011, so I told myself I would register for the bootcamp and give it a chance.
+I was feeling terrible about myself when my social worker from Hanger Clinic told me about a boot camp offered through them.
+I had been a Hanger Clinic patient since 2011, so I told myself I would register for the boot camp and give it a chance.

-After attending Hanger Clinic's bootcamp in Oklahoma City in April of 2015, my life as an amputee changed forever.
-I decided it was time to make a major mobility change in my life, so I left my wheelchair behind on June 20, 2015 and decided to become a full-time prosthetic user.
+After attending Hanger Clinic's boot camp in Oklahoma City in April of 2015, my life as an amputee changed forever.
+I decided it was time to make a major mobility change in my life, so I left my wheelchair behind on June 20, 2015, and decided to become a full-time prosthetic user.

-"I'm hoping that by seeing what I'm doing and by seeing how far I've come in my journey, they too can see that they can do it as well," she said.
-"It is possible to get up again."
+I'm hoping that by seeing what I'm doing and by seeing how far I've come in my journey, they can see that they can do it as well.
+It is possible to get up again.

-If someone came up to me today and said "Nicole, I will give you your legs back, but you will not remember the people, nor the experiences you have had after your amputation," my response would be "NO”.
-I would never take my legs back at the expense of the friendships I have made, the love I have received, and my clear calling and purpose in life.
+If someone came up to me today and said "Nicole, I will give you your legs back, but you will not remember the people, nor the experiences you have had after your amputation," my response would be "NO." I would never take my legs back at the expense of the friendships I have made, the love I have received, and my clear calling and purpose in life.
 I wouldn't trade that for anything.

-After overcoming several challenges including surviving cancer, drug addiction, loosing both of his legs above-the-knee, and learning how to walk again Matthew Brewer is finally on a path of achieving his goals he never thought were possible.
-Being featured on The Dr's Show three times has played a huge factor in Matthew's recovery.
-He was offered alternative treatments for phantom pain, and the blessing of being able to be pain free without the use of opiate pain killers and receiving Transcranial Magnetic Stimulation or TMS for Depression.
-Matthew was also provided an opportunity to attend the 2017 Bilateral Above-Knee Bilateral Amputee Bootcamp in Oklahoma City where he met Hanger Clinic Vice President of Prosthetics Kevin Carroll, MS, CP, FAAOP (D).
+After overcoming several challenges, including surviving cancer, drug addiction, losing both of his legs above the knee, and learning how to walk again, Matthew Brewer is finally on a path to achieving his goals he never thought were possible.
+Being featured on "The Doctors" show three times has played a huge factor in Matthew's recovery.
+He was offered alternative treatments for phantom pain, and the blessing of being able to be pain free without the use of opiate pain killers and receiving Transcranial Magnetic Stimulation (TMS) for depression.
+Matthew was also provided an opportunity to attend the 2017 Bilateral Above-Knee Amputee Bootcamp in Oklahoma City where he met Kevin Carroll, MS, CP, FAAOP/D.

 Matthew has recently participated in the Challenged Athletes Foundation and competed in the Stroke for Life U.S. Adaptive Surf Competition.